Profile: Jess Lang

 The satisfaction of having just completed her APC Program study is palpable.
 Jess Lang reflects now on the value it has already added to her career.

 Jess Lang CPHR, based in Canberra, ACT, recently secured a job with Department of Defence as a HR Business Partner.
-Lang has completed the AHRI Practising Certification (APC) Program in Canberra.
+Jess has completed the AHRI Practising Certification (APC) Program in Canberra.
 She speaks about how the APC Program, particularly her work on the final capstone project, has helped to advance her HR career.